Universal Homotopy Theories and Associated Homological Algebras: Abstract

 \section{Abstract}

 Let $\mathscr{C}$ be a small category.
-We correspond nice abelian categories to the universal homotopy category of $\mathscr{C}$, where we can do homological algebra.
-Then, we apply this to the category of smooth schemes of finite type over a field $k$ of characteristic zero, to give an alternative construction of the derived category of motives over $k$.
+For every commutative ring $R$ with unity, we associate an $R\mathrm{-linear}$ abelian category with the universal homotopy category of $\mathscr{C}$, where we can do the corresponding homological algebra.

+\emph{There was a problem in the final section of the previous version, so I deleted it and changed the title.}